 Each Plan is specific to a particular share class of the series.
-As the series has not adopted a Plan for Class F-2, F-3, R-5E, R-5 or R-6, no 12b-1 fees are paid from Class F-2, F-3, R-5E, R-5 or R-6 share assets and the following disclosure is not applicable to these share classes.
+As the series has not adopted a Plan for Class F-2, F-3, R-5E, R-5 or R-6, no 12b-1 fees are paid from Class F-2, R-5E, R-5 or R-6, no 12b-1 fees are paid from Class F-2, R-5E, R-

 Payments under the Plans may be made for service-related and/or distribution-related expenses.
 Service-related expenses include paying service fees to qualified dealers.
-Distributionrelated expenses include commissions paid to qualified dealers.
+Distribution-related expenses include commissions paid to qualified dealers.
 The amounts actually paid under the Plans for the past fiscal year, expressed as a percentage of each fund's average daily net assets attributable to the applicable share class, are disclosed in the prospectus under "Fees and expenses of the fund."
 Further information regarding the amounts available under each Plan is in the "Plans of Distribution" section of the prospectus.